AWS RDS MySQL¶

 namespace in Amazon CloudWatch includes account-level usage metrics for Amazon RDS service quotas.
 CloudWatch automatically collects usage metrics for all AWS regions.

 For more information, see CloudWatch Usage Metrics in the Amazon CloudWatch User Guide.
-For more information about quotas, see Quotas and Limits for Amazon RDS and Requesting an Increase in Quota in the Service Quotas User Guide.
+For more information about quotas, see Quotas and Limits for Amazon RDS and Requesting a Quota Increase in the Service Quotas User Guide.

 Metric | Description | Unit* |